 Success comes from preparation.
 Make sure you have all of the tools necessary to complete your job.

-Your leadership role is evolving but here’s how you can adapt.
+Your leadership role is evolving but here’s how you can adapt to the new ways of workforce management.

 As a leader, it may be tempting to micromanage employees who are working remotely but you have to loosen the reins a bit.
 You can’t be there to monitor how they spend their time so focus on the end result instead.
 If they deliver a quality product or meet demands on time, the rest doesn’t matter.